ystk/debian-python2.7/Doc/library/subprocess.rst

    .. warning::

-      Invoking the system shell with ``shell=True`` can be a security hazard if combined with untrusted input.
+      Using ``shell=True`` can be a security hazard.
 See the warning under :ref:`frequently-used-arguments` for details.

    .. note::

-      Do not use ``stderr=PIPE`` with this function.
-As the pipe is not being read in the current process, the child process may block if it generates enough output to the pipe to fill up the OS pipe buffer.
+      Do not use ``stderr=PIPE`` with this function as that can deadlock based on the child process error volume.
+Use :class:`Popen` with the :meth:`communicate` method when you need a stderr pipe.

 .. data:: PIPE